alephium/www/src/content/ambassadors.md

   date: 15th - 25th April 2023
 introSection:
   title: Become an Alephian.
-  subtitle: Help us spread the word about Alephium, increase adoption and build our community. dev-friendly network.
+  subtitle: Help us spread the word about Alephium, increase adoption and build our community.
-  description: "For its first hackathon, Alephium invites talented builders from all over the world to experiment and leverage its new development paradigm to expand on existing capabilities and create the first wave of Alephium’s dApps.
-This hackathon aims to propel the developer community’s creativity into an enabling force for innovation and progress.
-  And there is more!
-Projects launched during the hackathon will have the opportunity to receive further support from Alephium to continue their development."
+  description: "The Alephian program is an opportunity for motivated Alephium supporters to take their contribution to the next level and participate in shaping the future of the project.
+There are a number of roles for anyone who is enthusiastic about community management, content creation, social media events, tech support or anything else.
+There are also different levels of involvement you can select according to your capabilities and availability."
 hackathonInfo:
   participantsInfo:
     title: Participants information